 Causes and Remedies: Dark Circles Under Eyes

 Usually, dark circles are more a cosmetic issue than a real health concern.
-A person with dark circles under his or her eyes may not be old or unwell, but just have unusually thin skin, unusually highly colored blood vessels, puffy skin, sagging skin, or hyperpigmented skin under the eyes, either for genetic reasons, or because of some temporary condition.
+A person with dark circles under their eyes may not be old or unwell but just have unusually thin skin, unusually highly colored blood vessels, puffy skin, sagging skin, or hyperpigmented skin under the eyes, either for genetic reasons or because of some temporary condition.

 In many cases, there are things you can do to reduce or prevent dark circles.
 In all cases, makeup can do wonders to change the way they look (see the video below).

 Let’s discuss the ultimate causes of dark circles.
 There are many causes, so there are many actions you can take to address them.

 - Thin skin under the eyes.
 Skin under the eyes is thinner than skin elsewhere (half a millimeter or less, as opposed to about two millimeters), and so is more transparent; it shows the blood vessels underneath more clearly than other skin does.
 Skin under the eyes may be even more transparent if it is pale due to anemia or pregnancy.
 The blood beneath it appears bluish rather than reddish because skin transmits blue light better than other colors.
 Thus skin around the eyes may appear bluish, brownish, or even greenish, depending on a person's basic skin color.

 - Extra melanin (dark pigment) in the skin around the eyes.
 This hyperpigmentation is common among people of South Asian or Mediterranean descent.
 It is genetic and has nothing to do with age or illness.
 A dermatologist may treat this pigmentation pattern with a cream including hydroquinone (bleach).